neudesic/engineering-playbook/docs/CI-CD/continuous-integration.md

 ## Goals

-Continuous integration automation is an integral part of the software development lifecycle intended to reduce build integration errors and maximize velocity across a dev crew.
+Continuous integration automation is an integral part of the software development lifecycle intended to reduce build integration errors and maximize velocity across a development team.

 A robust build automation pipeline will: